Yagich93/radio/README.md

   some rare symbols.
 - No bonus requirements concerning playlist duration have been met.
 Only matching of the first letter of each song title to the last letter of the previous one.

+## Notable Features

+This project uses:

+- ESLint to find problems in code.
+See: https://eslint.org
+- Prettier to auto-format code.
+See: https://prettier.io